fidilly/brain-games/README.md

 [![asciicast](https://asciinema.org/a/239209.svg)](https://asciinema.org/a/239209)

-if the game is installed locally, then delete the brain-games directory.
+If the game is installed locally, then delete the brain-games directory.

 Description and usage
 -----